 In order to manage the connection with other modes of transport, the following standard should be applied for the provision of information to and exchange of information with other modes of transport:

-For the exchange of timetable information between railway undertakings and other modes of transport: norms EN 12896 (“Transmodel”) and EN TC 278 WI 00278207 (“IFOPT - Identification of Fixed Objects in Public transport”).
+For the exchange of timetable information between railway undertakings and other modes of transport: norms EN 12896 (“Transmodel”) and CEN/TS 16614-2:2014 (NeTEx).

-For the exchange of specific timetable data, the XML technical standards and protocols based on Transmodel, in particular norm EN 15531 (“SIRI”) for the exchange of real-time timetables and norm EN TC 278 WI 00278207 (“IFOPT") for the exchange of "stop/station" data.
+For the exchange of specific timetable data, the XML technical standards and protocols based on Transmodel, in particular norm EN 15531 (“SIRI”) for the exchange of real-time timetables and norm CEN/TS 16614-1:2014 and EN 28701 (IFOPT) for the exchange of "stop/station" data.

-For the exchange of tariff data: this standard is still an open point (see Annex II – List of open points).
+For the exchange of tariff data between railway undertakings and other modes of transport: The technical standard CEN/TS 16614-3:2015 should be used..

 Functional and technical specifications of the interfaces